Donor sperm can make pregnancy possible for many patients

 Donor sperm can help many different types of patients

-Our San Antonio infertility doctor may recommend donor sperm as a fertility treatment for couples and individuals in certain situations.
+Our San Antonio infertility doctor may recommend donated sperm as a fertility treatment for couples and individuals in certain situations.

 - Male infertility.
 When a male partner cannot produce enough high-quality sperm, Dr. Munch may recommend infertility treatments usingsperm donation.

 - Single women.
 A woman who wants to conceive without a male partner can rely on a donor to become a mother.

 - Same-sex female couples.
 If a same-sex female couple wants to welcome a baby, they can use sperm from a donor to make parenthood possible.

 The process starts when you find a donor

 The first step of using sperm donation to conceive is selecting a sperm donor.
 A donor can be someone the patient knows or an anonymous donor from a sperm bank, which is the most popular option.
 If intended parents are using a sperm bank, they can review extensive information about each man’s education, appearance, interests and medical history prior to making their selection.

 Regardless of whether the donor is known or anonymous, all of them must pass rigorous screening and blood testing before being able to donate.

 With anonymous donors from a sperm bank, the donor will undergo testing for communicable diseases and an initial semen analysis to ensure he has enough high-quality sperm to freeze.
 If the sperm bank selects him, it will wash and prepare multiple sperm samples before freezing them for at least six months.
 After this time, the donor will undergo testing for diseases again.
 If his results are still negative, his sperm will be available for intended parents to use.